Maine Home Energy Loans & Financing: Complete Guide

 One important note before we start: the programs and rates described here are current as of the publication date.
 Program details, rates, and availability can change.
 Always verify current terms before making financial decisions, and ask your contractor about which options apply to your specific project.

-First: Rebates and Tax Credits (Free Money)
+First: Rebates (Free Money)

 Efficiency Maine Rebates